WELCOME!We worship every Sunday at 10:00 am and we'd love for you to join us!

 Whether you're a first time visitor or a long-time member, we are always happy to see you at worship or at any of the events and worship services at Orange Beach Presbyterian Church.

 If you're thinking of visiting, you might have questions about what to expect.
 That's normal, so here are a few things which might make your first visit more comfortable.

 SUNDAY WORSHIP Sunday worship is at 10:00am.
 As Presbyterians, we are part of the Reformed Tradition, with a traditional service.
 If you'd like to know what the sermon will be about, please go to our Facebook page - our pastor goes live every Sunday around 8:15 to say good morning and tell us what the topic is.

 You'll be greeted by ushers when you arrive.
 They'll give you a bulletin and can answer any questions you might have.
 Sit where you like and make yourself comfortable - no reserved pews here!
 The Order of Worship is contained in the bulletin, which spells out every part of the service, including the words of responses and communal prayers.
 It even tells you when to sit and stand.
 No surprises.

 We believe that the sound of children is the sound of a living church - children are always welcome in worship!

 Dress is casual.
 You'll find some men in jackets and ties and women in dresses or skirts, and some in comfortable slacks and shirts.
-Jeans and t-shirts are fine too.
+Jeans and t-shirts, shorts and flip flops are fine too.
 The important thing is your presence, not your appearance.

 Please stay for coffee and cookies after worship in the fellowship.
 We'd love to get to know you better!